Skip to main content

 Loading latest release…

-Then move into the extracted folder: cd artemis_.
+Then move into the extracted folder: cd artemis-.

 REGISTRY=your.internal.registry:port